 Developed in the 1990s, the Scalable Vector Graphics (SVG) format is an XML-based vector image format for 2D graphics.
 Check out this post for more facts and figures about the SVG format.

-Now, you techies out there might know exactly what we are talking about, but here's what that means: The SVG format uses text to describe how a graphic element or a vector image will look.
+Now, even if you techies out there might know exactly what we are talking about, here's what that means: The SVG format uses text to describe how a graphic element or a vector image will look.

 Yep, you read that right!
 A bunch of text is making those cool visuals on the web and in print.
 A text-based format for an image sounds a bit counterintuitive, right?
 Here's why it matters.